The type of rent you pay and how it is set will reflect when you became an L&Q tenant and the size of your home.

 We ask that you set up a direct debit to pay your rent.
 This is a convenient and effective way to make sure your rent is paid on time.

 If you are unemployed or on a low income you may be entitled to financial help to pay your rent.
-To make sure you are getting what you are entitled to please visit gov.uk or contact the Job Centre/Citizen Advice Bureau.
+To make sure you are getting what you are entitled to, please visit the gov.uk website, Citizen Advice or your local Job Centre.

 Even if you receive Universal Credit you must pay your full rent in advance.
 This is also the case if part of your rent is paid by Universal Credit.